Easy Creamy Broccoli Salad with Bacon

 Recipe updated, originally posted February 2015.
 Since posting this in 2015, we have tweaked the recipe to be more clear. – Adam and Joanne

-Easy Broccoli Salad Recipe with Bacon
+Easy Creamy Broccoli Salad with Bacon

-Broccoli is tossed with bacon, dried cranberries, red onion and a zesty dressing made with mayonnaise, Dijon mustard and apple cider vinegar.
+In this simple broccoli salad recipe, broccoli is tossed with bacon, dried cranberries, red onion and a zesty dressing made with mayonnaise, Dijon mustard and apple cider vinegar.
 For the bacon, we recommend baking it instead of cooking it on the stovetop — it is more hands-off that way.
 If you are not so sure about adding bacon, try substituting with a roasted or lightly salted nut — try cashews, almonds or peanuts.

 You Will Need